 - Learning Agility: Senior leaders must cultivate a culture of continuous learning and innovation within their organizations by modeling the traits and behaviors they seek.
 By creating opportunities for skill development and recognizing learning-oriented behaviors, they also influence others in the organization to experiment and innovate, further shifting organizational culture.

-Managers: Translating Strategy & Execution
+AI Soft Skills for Managers: Translating Strategy & Execution

 Managers bridge the gaps between strategic direction and operational reality.
-Middle managers often find themselves pulled in multiple directions — upward toward senior leaders, sideways toward peers, and downward toward direct reports — so interpersonal skills like clear communication, influence, and collaboration become as critical as technical competence.
-Here are the 4 skills managers need to best leverage AI transformation.
+In particular, mid-level managers often struggle with leading from the middle, and find themselves pulled in multiple directions — upward toward senior leaders, sideways toward peers, and downward toward direct reports — so interpersonal soft skills such as communication, influence, and collaboration become as critical as technical competence.

 - Collaboration: Managers need to navigate organizational politics and structures to connect AI potential with strategic goals.
 To achieve this, they must lead with empathy and adaptability, understanding their organization’s AI strategy, how it will reshape workflows and operations, and foster collaborative and productive working relationships between and across teams and functions.